Top 5 greatest discoveries from ancient history

 Ancient writing

-You may not have expected mathamatics to be one of the most important discoveries in human history.
+You may not have expected mathematics to be one of the most important discoveries in human history.

 He is best known for his discovery of the Archimedes' Principle.
 This principle states that the buoyant force on an object is equal to the weight of the fluid displaced by the object.

-In other words, the amount of water that is moved in the bath is based upon the weight of the object entering the water.
+In other words, the amount of water that is moved in the bath is based upon the volume of the object entering the water.

-For example, when you sit in a full bath, the amount of water that pours over the edge is based upon the weight of your body.
+For example, when you sit in a full bath, the amount of water that pours over the edge is based upon the size of your body.

-While this is simple, it is a principle that has had important applications in engineering, physics, and many other fields.
+While this seems simple, it is a principle that has had important applications in engineering, physics, and many other fields.

 Statue of Archimedes